Real outcomes from real users

 Five-year freelancer to Architect II at Perkins&Will in 6 weeks.

-Freelance → Full-time Architect at Perkins&Will
+Freelance to Full-time Architect at Perkins&Will

 Applied to Perkins&Will, HOK, and Stantec on the same week.
 Six weeks of silence.
 Portfolio strong on craft, weak on multi-disciplinary signal.

 Elena had been freelancing for five years and wanted to make the jump to a 1500-person firm.
-Her work was strong but read as "boutique freelance" — sole-author projects with no consultant-coordination signal.
+Her work was strong but read as "boutique freelance", sole-author projects with no consultant-coordination signal.
 She switched to a Perkins&Will-style template, reordered projects in scale order largest to smallest, and added a dedicated team-coordination summary page surfacing the freelance role she had been hiding.

 What the AI flagged No evidence of multi-disciplinary coordination.
 Every project shows you as the sole author.
 Large firms screen for candidates who can collaborate with structural, MEP, civil, and landscape consultants on day one.

-- Perkins&Will Chicago — Architect II (accepted)
+- Perkins&Will Chicago, Architect II (accepted)

-- HOK Chicago — second-round, declined
+- HOK Chicago, second-round, declined

 - Freelance avg: ~$85k (variable)